effektif/admin-docs/docs/backup.rst

     C:\MongoDB\bin\mongodump.exe -u signavio -p <SignavioUserPassword> -o C:\path\to\dumps

 In the example above, adjust the location of your MongoDB installation accordingly.
-The parameter -u defines the username and -p the password of the Signavio Workflow MongoDB user, replace them with your chosen values.
+The parameter -u defines the username and -p the password of the Workflow Accelerator MongoDB user, replace them with your chosen values.
 The parameter -o specifies the output directory.

 Debian